-The position of the histone H3 at lysine 9 (H3-K9) is important for epigenetic regulation of the genes, as it can either be methylated or acetylated.
+The position of the histone H3 at lysine 9 (H3-K9) is important for epigenetic regulation of the genes, as it can be either methylated or acetylated.
 It was well demonstrated that switching acetylation to methylation on H3-K9 leads to chromatin gene silencing in many organisms.
 Methylated H3-K9 has been involved in tumorigenesis through inactivation of tumor suppression genes.
-Tri-methylation of H3-K9 is a stable heterochromatin mark, which promotes the gene silencing.
-Thus, identification of genes silenced through H3-K9 tri-methylation is of particular significance for understanding and analyzing biological processes under the normal and pathological conditions.
+Thus, identification of genes silenced through H3-K9 methylation is of particular significance for understanding and analyzing biological processes under the normal and pathological conditions.

 Chromatin Immunoprecipitation (ChIP) is a powerful technique for studying protein-DNA interaction in vivo.
 ChIP also offers an advantageous tool that allows identification of silenced genes associated with methylated histone H3-K9.
-ChIP coupled with microarrays could be used further for profiling or mapping histone H3-K9 methylation patterns.
-There are several methods used for chromatin immunoprecipitation.
-However, most of these methods available so far are considerably time consuming and labor intensive, or have low throughput.
+ChIP coupled with microarrays could be further used for profiling or mapping histone H3-K9 methylation patterns.
+Requirement for using ChIP to analyze histone-DNA interaction in solid tissues and tumors is rapidly increasing.
+There are several methods used for chromatin immunoprecipitation; however, most of these methods available so far are considerably time consuming, labor intensive, or have low throughput.
+Furthermore, these methods are not specifically designed for solid tissues.

-The EpiQuikTM Tri-Methyl-Histone H3-K9 ChIP Kit uses a proprietary and unique procedure and composition to investigate interactions of histone H3-K9 tri-methylation and DNA in vivo efficiently.
-The EpiQuikTM Tri-Methyl-Histone H3-K9 ChIP Kit has the following features:
+The $EpiQuik^{TM}$ Tissue Methyl-Histone H3-K9 ChIP Kit uses a proprietary and unique procedure and composition to investigate interactions of histone H3-K9 methylation and DNA in a variety of mammalian tissues.
+The $EpiQuik^{TM}$ Tissue Methyl-Histone H3-K9 ChIP Kit has the following features: